-Managers are telling us about the inspiring support they have received from local communities during the pandemic.
+Managers have told us about the inspiring support they have received from local communities during the pandemic.
 They also remind us about the challenge of staying connected to people who do not live or work in the homes, including family, supporters and friends.

 We are working with homes now as part of Care Home Friends and Neighbours (Care Home FaNs), adapting the tools and materials in response to current social distancing and what feels appropriate for each home.
 This programme recognises that community involvement and engagement needs to be supported and developed as part of how 'we do things around here'.
 This can be time consuming and is not as easy as it sounds.
+The content of this course has been specifically adapted in response to COVID-19 and the need to help care homes and local communities rebuild confidence in connecting with each other, building on the great examples we have heard about and promoted.

-Through our approach we will provide:
+Through our approach we aim to provide:

-- Support for homes to widen networks and open up opportunities using our tools and resources, including links to our own dedicated network. - Consideration of the difference between a 'closed' and 'open' home and culture. - An opportunity for the local community to understand what living and working in a care home is like and the contribution they bring. - Support to create connections now, sustainable as communities adapt to the impact of the pandemic. - Participation in ongoing research which continues to develop evidence that community connections improves the quality of life for all involved.
+- Support for homes to widen networks and open up opportunities using our tools and resources, including links to our own dedicated network. - Consideration of the difference between a 'closed' and 'open' home and culture. - An opportunity for the local community to understand what living and working in a care home is like and the contribution they bring. - Support to create connections now, sustainable as communities adapt to the impact of the pandemic. - Participation in ongoing research which continues to develop evidence that community connections improve the quality of life for all involved.